engyasin/Offline_MOT/Readme.md

 The project needs a pretrained network for detection, which should be trained separately.
 The network included with this library is Yolov4 in a pytorch format.
 The loading and running of Yolo model is done with the help of scripts taken from [this project](https://github.com/Tianxiaomo/pytorch-YOLOv4).
 All of these scripts are in *tool* subfolder.

-Example of output for sample video:
+Example output for sample video:

 ![Problem loading the gif!](docs/output.gif)